ManuelHanisch/hexgridr/README.md

 var hg = new HexGrid(hexCount, orientation, layout, origin);
 hg.buildPixelGrid(hexWidth, hexHeight, originPosX, originPosY);

-//you can also chain both functions: var hg = new HexGrid(hexCount, orientation, layout, origin).buildPixelGrid(hexWidth, hexHeight, originPosX, originPosY);
+//you can also chain both functions.
 //Example:
 var hg = new HexGrid(20, "pointy-top", "hexagon", new Hex(0,0,0)).buildPixelGrid(64, 64, 256, 256);